 Bitterness: Higher levels of bitterness overall than in light roasts, still low overall.

-Taste: Likely to be sweet in flavor, when roasted and brewed suitably.
+Taste: Likely to be sweet in flavour, when roasted and brewed suitably.

 Medium roasts are most effective in the polyphenol chlorogenic acid (CGA), an influential antioxidant that elasticises coffee its health-boosting benefits.

 It can recover energy levels and make you cleverer.

 It can help you to burn your fat.

 Colour: From very dark shades of brown to black in a range.

 Bitterness: High levels of bitterness when compared to light or medium roasts.